René Dreyfus

-René Dreyfus (6 May 1905 – 16 August 1993) was a French driver who raced automobiles for 14 years in the 1920s and 1930s, the Golden Era of Grand Prix motor racing.
+René Albert Dreyfus (6 May 1905 – 16 August 1993) was a French racing driver active during the 1930s and 1940s.

 Early life

 Dreyfus was born and raised in Nice to a Jewish family.
 He showed an early interest in automobiles, learning to drive before the age of nine.
 The middle of three children, his brother Maurice served as his business partner in his youth, and his manager in his racing career.

 Career

 Driving career

 Driving Maseratis, Ferraris, Delahayes, and Bugattis against some of the greatest drivers of all time, Dreyfus won 36 races across Europe, including Monaco, Florence, Rheims, Belgium, Cork, Dieppe, Pau, and at Tripoli in North Africa, becoming a French national hero.

 He acquired a Bugatti and joined the Moto Club de Nice for younger competitive automotive enthusiasts.
 In 1924 he won his class in the first amateur race he entered, being the only entrant in the class, and went on to win three consecutive French Riviera championships in the next five years.
 In 1929 he entered his first professional race, the inaugural Grand Prix of Monaco, finishing first in his class and fifth overall.

 The following year he won the race outright in a Bugatti, beating by 22 seconds the highly regarded Bugatti factory team, led by William Grover-Williams, winner of the previous year, and Louis Chiron.
 Realizing that factory cars were always faster than the cars owned by private entrants, Dreyfus reasoned that his only chance of winning lay in avoiding refueling stops, so he had additional fuel tanks added to his car with the intent of running the race without stop.
 This was not common practice at the time, since it was felt that fatigue would make it impossible, but Dreyfus' strategy proved correct.